hansfindel/ember_blog/README.md

 ## Copyright / License
 No Copyrights nor License...

-But you should consider making a link to this repo :)
+But you should consider making a link to this repo if you find it usefull :)